clobbered/Magic-Wand/README.md

 ## Quick Start
 If you just want to add some barcodes and test the app all you need to do is save the following files to a directory on your computer, add barcodes, and run.
 No installer is required and the executable can run from a network share. **The executable must be run from the same directory as the required files unless you customize the script with AutoHotKey**

+To use the tool, run the executable (or script from AutoHotKey).
+Select the active window to send a barcode to from the Select open application drop-menu.
+Then press the button that corresponds to the barcode you wish to send.
+The window you selected will activate and the barcode will send.
+If your sound is on you should hear a satisfying "beep" when the barcode is sent.
+After a brief delay the app window will be activated for you to send additional barcodes.

 ### Required Files
 * MagicWand.exe
 * MW.ico (because it's pretty)